 Process-structure-property predictions for metal additive manufacturing

-Part-scale precess modeling
+Part-scale process modeling

 Adaptive hyper reduced order thermal fluid analysis for temperature and melt pool predictions [Lu et al. CMAME, 2020]